Support Your Library

 - Journal articles or book chapters

 When a donation is received, the donor will be asked to fill out the gift form which is available at the Circulation Desk or online.
-The donor should complete that form.
+The donor should complete this form.
 The information will be sent to the Development Office for processing as they will enter it into a donor database.
 A letter of acknowledgement will be sent to the donor for tax purposes.

 The library does not provide appraisals.
 If you estimate your donation to be of significant value, please consult your tax consultant and consider obtaining an appraisal.
 There are many listed with the Appraisers Association of America.